 It is important to note that they are not qualifications and do not affect your child's future options in school, but that the results are used to help teachers pitch their lessons at the appropriate level for their classes, with a view to helping children reach their full potential.

-- A scaled score of 100 is the expected standard for KS2 SATs
+- A scaled score of between 100-120 is the expected standard for KS2 SATs

 What is Progress 8?

-From 2016 all students and schools will be measured on how much progress they make from when they start year 7 to when they complete their exams at the end of year 11.
+All students and schools are measured on how much progress they make from when they start year 7 to when they complete their exams at the end of year 11.
 It is based on progress across 8 subjects across a broad and balanced curriculum.